 The Senate of Venice seized this opportunity for counterbalancing its losses in Greece.
 Caterina was named "Daughter of the Republic" and James was forced to sign a statement by which Caterina inherited the kingdom, should he die without leaving a heir.
 In 1473, a few months after the arrival of Caterina on Cyprus, James died at the age of 33 and Venice sent its fleet to Famagusta to protect the young widow, who was pregnant.
 Caterina, assisted by Venetian advisers, reigned over Cyprus on behalf of her infant son James III and after his death in her own right until 1489, when she was forced by her family to bequeath her kingdom to the Republic.

-Caterina returned to Venice where she was assigned the town of Asolo and here she set up a small court.
+Caterina returned to Venice where she was assigned the town of Asolo where she set up a small court.
 The background of this page shows her in a drawing by Albert Durer, based on a painting by Giovanni Bellini.
 The Cornaro continued to be one of the richest Venetian families.
-You may wish to see the chapel Gian Lorenzo Bernini designed for Cardinal Federico Cornaro at S. Maria della Vittoria.
+You may wish to see the chapel Gian Lorenzo Bernini designed for Cardinal Federico Cornaro at S. Maria della Vittoria in Rome.